 We believe that students must develop a passion for winning the lost through personal soul-winning, and after winning a soul, students will be trained in the importance of following up by teaching new believers basic lessons for growth from the Bible.
 Students will constantly be reminded of the difference between talking about witnessing and actually witnessing.

-Some of the prospective students that will attend Hawaii Baptist Institute will already be married, but perhaps most will be single, but will one day be married.
+Some of the prospective students that will attend Hawaii Baptist College will already be married, but perhaps most will be single, but will one day be married.
 Everyone needs to learn about God’s plan for the home, and how to establish a healthy, happy, Christian home.
 Because of the critical importance of marriage and child rearing, Biblical family values will be emphasized throughout the students’ time here.
 We believe God’s servants will need to be especially equipped to minister to others in this area.

 Love for Our Brothers and Sisters in Christ

 We believe genuine love for our fellow Christians is a mark of being a disciple of Christ.
 Kindness, graciousness, courtesy, and respect for our fellow Christians will be insisted upon.
 It is our hope that students will make lifetime friends while here and make lifetime commitments, and strive to aid one another as they venture from this place to serve the Lord.
 There may be times when differences of opinions between truly born again believers or practical restraints prevent working together, but regardless love for all brothers and sisters in Christ is clearly a New Testament command.